 Oxford Area Gay Bars in Sydney

-- StoneWall Hotel -Fulled with history, this bar is a local institution, and it is a safe place for the LGBT+ community.
-Three floors of dancing and revelry with weekend drag shows, though we have to be honest: the drag here was a massive disappointment, even baby sister Auckland was better!
+Filled with history, this bar is a local institution, and it is a safe place for the LGBT+ community.
+Three floors of dancing and revelry with weekend drag shows, though we have to be honest: the drag here was a massive disappointment; even baby sister Auckland was better!
 Longer shows and more enthusiasm might go a long way.
 Girl, you have to step your pussy up!

-- The Palms – A unassuming underground bar filled more all the pop music your heart could ever desire, and then some!
+An unassuming underground bar filled more with all the pop music your heart could ever desire, and then some!
 Strong drinks, a pumping dance floor, and free entry make the Palms worth checking out.

 A magical showcase of cabaret shows, live performances and themed events inside a converted Art Deco bank on the Golden Mile of Oxford Street.
-One of the most popular gay venues around with state of the art families, dining, cocktail, and performances sure to entertain for hours.
+One of the most popular gay venues around, with state-of-the-art families, dining, cocktail, and performances sure to entertain for hours.
 Beautiful, elegant and a treat for all the senses.

 Other Gay Bars in Sydney

-- The Sly Fox – While there are no specific lesbian bars in Sydney, this Newtown pub is where all of our lady-loving sisters feel most comfortable and tend to congregate.
-Thy Sly Fox has plenty of live music, drag bingo, nightly drink specials and most importantly – a 6 am liquor license on the weekend!
+While there are no specific lesbian bars in Sydney, this Newtown pub is where all of our lady-loving sisters feel most comfortable and tend to congregate.
+Thy Sly Fox has plenty of live music, drag bingo, nightly drink specials, and most importantly – a 6 am liquor license on the weekend!

-- The Bearded Tit – Not a gay bar, but an off-beat LGBT friendly location that actually takes its name from the avian kingdom.
+Not a gay bar, but an off-beat LGBT-friendly location that actually takes its name from the avian kingdom.
 Both a bar and a creative space.
 A funky place with cabaret meets art and rock, and locals, visitors, and friends come together.
 Mix and mingle, and you will find plenty of your queer family here.

-- The Bank Hotel – Another popular LGBT hangout in Newtown, especially amongst lesbians.
-Large cocktails, live music, craft beer and a funky outdoor garden make this a relaxing place to start your night out in Gay Sydney.
+Another popular LGBT hangout in Newtown, especially amongst lesbians.
+Large cocktails, live music, craft beer, and a funky outdoor garden make this a relaxing place to start your night out in Gay Sydney.

 Gay Events in Sydney

-- Barba – Epic queer events organized by TheBeardedHomo in various locations around Sydney and Melbourne.
-If your sick of typical gay bars then these events are the antidote.
+Epic queer events organized by TheBeardedHomo in various locations around Sydney and Melbourne.
+If you are sick of typical gay bars, then these events are the antidote.

-- Extra Dirty – Basically what it sounds like, a frequent dark and freaky underground techno party attended largely by leather daddies and bears.
+Basically, what it sounds like, is a frequent dark and freaky underground techno party attended largely by leather daddies and bears.
 Taking over different venues around Sydney around once every two months.

-- Heaps Gay – An Australia-wide LGBT community organizing queer and fabulous one-off events, with everything from Disco’s, Pub Trivia, Art and Glitter Balls.
+An Australia-wide LGBT community is organizing queer and fabulous one-off events, with everything from Disco, Pub Trivia, Art, and Glitter Balls.
 Check them out!

-- Girl Thing – Lesbian events in Sydney normally taking place at the Imperial Hotel.
+Lesbian events in Sydney normally take place at the Imperial Hotel.
 Lesbian Jelly Wrestling.
 Need we say more?

 Pampering & Male to Male Massage in Sydney

-- Mankind – A fabulous option for male massages in Sydney along with treatments, peels, lasers and waxing and more.
+A fabulous option for male massages in Sydney, along with treatments, peels, lasers and waxing and more.
 A great supporter of the Sydney LGBT community, with another outpost in Melbourne, also being very LGBT popular.

-- Men Naked Yoga – Offering popular male-only naked yoga classes along with popular male massages in Sydney including Thai, Remedial, Lomi Lomi and Swedish massage.
+Offering popular male-only naked yoga classes along with popular male massages in Sydney, including Thai, Remedial, Lomi Lomi and Swedish massage.
 They also offer workshops and retreats.